ReviewTattoo

 The honest recommendation

 If you’re doing a 1–2 hour session on a notoriously painful placement (ribs, spine, inner arm, foot), OTC numbing cream is worth trying.
 Get there 45 minutes early, apply at home, and clean it off properly.
-Either Uber Numb or Ebanel will give you roughly equivalent results — pick Uber Numb if you want reliable consistency for a small area, Ebanel if you’re covering a large surface and want to spread farther per dollar.
+Either Zensa or Ebanel will give you roughly equivalent ceiling — pick Zensa if you want a water-based finish your artist won’t grumble about, Ebanel if you’re covering a large surface and want to spread farther per dollar.

 If you’re getting a small simple piece on a low-sensitivity area (outer arm, calf, shoulder), save your money.
 The numbing effect is incremental and the setup hassle may not be worth it.